santoshlite/Beibo/README.md

 ## Contact

-You are welcome to contact us by email at **santoshpassoubady@gmail.com** or in Empyrial's [discussion space](https://github.com/ssantoshp/The-Oracle/discussions)
+You are welcome to contact us by email at **santoshpassoubady@gmail.com** or in Beibo's [discussion space](https://github.com/ssantoshp/Beibo/discussions)

 ## License